supabase-community/supabase-kubernetes/charts/supabase/README.md

 * Ingress are now limited to `kong` & `db` services.
 This is by design to limit entry to the stack through secure `kong` service.
 * `kong.yaml` has been modified to follow [Docker kong.yaml](https://github.com/supabase/supabase/blob/master/docker/volumes/api/kong.yml) template.
 * `supabase/storage` does not comes with pre-populated `/var/lib/storage`, therefore an `emptyDir` will be created if persistence is disabled.
 This might be incompatible with previous version if the persistent storage location is set to location other than specified above.
+* `supabase/vector` requires read access to the `/var/log/pods` directory.
+When run in a Kubernetes cluster this can be provided with a [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volume.